How to Prevent Baby from Getting Legs Stuck in Crib

 A stuck limb may just be part of your baby’s crib adventures.
 But there are many precautions you can take to avoid leg entrapment accidents.
 Be mindful of crib design, sleepwear, bedding items, mattress height, and sleep habits.

 Frequent supervision also keeps your active baby’s legs safely where they belong – inside the crib!
 With prevention and attentiveness, you can help your little one get restful sleep without getting stuck.
+Remember, knowing how to keep baby’s legs from getting stuck in crib is an important part of ensuring your child’s safety and comfort.

 FAQs about how to prevent baby from getting legs stuck in crib